Buenaventura Ferreira

-Buenaventura Ferreira Gómez (born 4 July 1960) is a Paraguayan former football striker or midfielder.
-He played his club football for Club Guaraní, Deportivo Cali of Colombia, Spain's CE Sabadell FC and Bolivian side Oriente Petrolero.
+Buenaventura Ferreira Gómez (born 4 July 1960) is a Paraguayan football manager and former player who played as a striker or midfielder.
+He is the current manager of Guaraní's youth setup.

+Ferreira played his club football for Club Guaraní, Deportivo Cali of Colombia, Spain's CE Sabadell FC and Bolivian side Oriente Petrolero.
 He also played in Argentina for Vélez Sársfield and Colón de Santa Fe.
 Ferreira appeared as an international for Paraguay on several occasions, and was part of the squad that participated in the 1986 FIFA World Cup.